 9 Kiln Lane – A question was asked about whether a planning inspector`s ruling is legally enforceable (answer is that it appears to be no different from other planning conditions)

 41 Southend – verge eroding by buses/farm tractors – resident asking for advice on who is responsible for protecting this, possibly by bollards The resident has spoken to OCC but they are not committing to take this on.
-So the question was who is able to help with the guarding of the verge and what can be done about it.
+So the question was, who is able to help with the guarding of the verge and what can be done about it.
 Cllrs Wright and Betteridge, will look at this and form a view.

 8 and 12 Kiln Lane - resident wanting to have a meeting with the Enforcement Team to clarify what is enforceable.